+ Community and Civic Engagement

 Sharing Cambridge’s Innovations

-Later in the summer, I was a keynote speaker at the Basic Income Conference in San Francisco, CA, where I shared the results from our guaranteed income pilot and the expanded Rise Up Cambridge program, one of the largest of its kind in the country.
+In the summer of 2024, I was a keynote speaker at the Basic Income Conference in San Francisco, CA, where I shared the results from our guaranteed income pilot and the expanded Rise Up Cambridge program, one of the largest of its kind in the country.
 It was an incredible opportunity to connect with other leaders and learn from their experiences in implementing guaranteed income in their communities.

 Local Leadership and Civic Engagement